sitaowang1998/RivetDB/README.md

 - Benchmark harness that spins up fresh 3-node clusters per run and records CSV/PNG outputs.

 ## Architecture
-- **Data model & API surface**
+### Concurrency model: MVCC plus optimistic validation
-  The gRPC layer exposes transactional verbs (`begin`, `get`, `put`, `commit`, `abort`) over a simple key/value model.
-Each transaction starts with a logical snapshot timestamp that all reads honor.
-Reads never mutate state; they only record the keys touched so later validation can detect conflicts.
-This keeps the API small and matches the project goal of demonstrating transactional building blocks without over-specifying schema.
+We pick optimistic concurrency control (OCC) on top of MVCC to keep the hot path simple and read-friendly.
+Each transaction grabs a logical snapshot timestamp on `begin`.
+Reads never mutate state—they return the newest version whose `commit_ts <= snapshot_ts` and record the key in a read set.
+At commit, the leader checks whether any key in that read set has been updated since the snapshot; if so, the commit fails with `validation conflict` and the client retries.
+This avoids per-key locks, makes conflicts explicit, and clearly demonstrates snapshot isolation.

-- **MVCC read/write path**
+### Versioning mechanics and write visibility
 Every key owns a `VersionChain` sorted by commit timestamp.
-Reads pick the latest committed version with `commit_ts <= snapshot_ts`, guaranteeing repeatable reads and avoiding reader/writer blocking.
-Writes are staged in per-transaction buffers and never visible until commit; aborts drop staged intents.
-This layout makes it explicit that uncommitted data cannot leak, and it keeps the read path O(log n) per key regardless of in-flight writers.
+Writes are staged per transaction in a side buffer and are never visible until commit.
+Aborts drop staged intents.
+When a transaction commits, those staged writes are appended atomically to the version chains with the assigned commit timestamp.
+This ensures uncommitted data never leaks and keeps the read path predictable (timestamp partitioning on a small ordered list).

-- **Write staging, validation, commit**
+### Commit ordering and Raft
-  `stage_write` records intents under a transaction ID.
-On commit, the leader validates that no newer committed version exists for any key in the read set (optimistic concurrency control).
-If validation passes, the leader packages an `ApplyTransaction` with a fresh commit timestamp and appends it to Raft.
-After the log entry is committed, staged writes are drained and appended to MVCC chains at that timestamp.
-Validation-at-commit minimizes locking and fits the educational goal of showing OCC with MVCC.
+Raft gives a single, strongly ordered commit stream instead of layering a separate 2PC.
+After validation, the leader assigns a fresh commit timestamp (monotonic counter) and appends an `ApplyTransaction` payload via `client_write`.
+Followers replicate entries and apply them after the log commits.
+Followers forward client commits to the leader to keep a single serialization point.
+Learners replicate until caught up and reject traffic while behind, preventing stale reads/writes.

-- **Raft mechanics and replication**
+### Storage layer
-  Raft provides leader election, log replication, and commit ordering.
-Client commits enter via `client_write`; followers replicate entries and apply them after they are committed.
-Followers forward client commits to the leader to keep consistency centralized; the leader advances commit timestamps to serialize versions.
-Learners catch up via log replication before handling traffic, preventing stale nodes from serving requests.
-This leverages Raft’s strong ordering to avoid a separate 2PC layer.
+Two interchangeable backends implement the `StorageEngine` contract: `InMemoryStorage` for fast, volatile runs and `OnDiskStorage` (JSON) for persistence, selected via `StorageAdapter`.
+Both manage staged writes and version chains identically.
+The on-disk format favors clarity and portability over write amplification/compaction optimizations, which is acceptable for a teaching-oriented prototype.

-- **Storage backends**
+### End-to-end flow
-  `InMemoryStorage` offers a fast, volatile path for tests, while `OnDiskStorage` uses JSON files for persistence.
-Both implement the same `StorageEngine` trait and are selected at runtime via `StorageAdapter`.
-The disk backend favors clarity and portability over raw throughput; it is sufficient to demonstrate durability and recovery behavior.
+- Begin: client receives a transaction ID and snapshot timestamp from any node.

-- **Consistency & isolation**
+- Read: return latest committed version ≤ snapshot_ts; record the key in the transaction’s read set.
-  Snapshot isolation is enforced by combining MVCC snapshot reads with OCC validation.
-Only committed transactions are replicated and applied, so partial writes never leak.
-Followers serve reads against their local MVCC state using the transaction’s snapshot timestamp, while forwarding commits to the leader ensures a single serialization point.
+- Write: stage the intent under the txn ID; it remains invisible.

-- **Design trade-offs**
+- Commit: leader validates the read set, appends `ApplyTransaction` with a new commit_ts to Raft, and after commit drains staged writes into version chains on all nodes.
-  OCC keeps reads cheap and defers conflict resolution to commit time, which benefits read-heavy workloads.
-Single-leader Raft simplifies correctness and durability but caps write throughput; batching commits improves throughput until larger log entries and longer validation windows add latency.
-The JSON-backed disk format is intentionally simple to keep the prototype approachable, at the cost of write amplification and compaction sophistication.
+- Abort: discard staged intents.

 ```mermaid
 sequenceDiagram